 Preparing For A Tattoo

 If you check out almost any tattoo blog or the websites of tattoo artists, chances are you’ll find a whole lot of information about what to do after you get your tattoo.
 Just about every online space concerned with tattoos will have resources that walk you through detailed aftercare instructions.
-And that’s great, of course, because improper aftercare can have some nasty consequences.
-But what about before you get a tattoo?
+Of course that’s great, because improper aftercare can have some nasty consequences, but what about before you get a tattoo?
 Is there any important information you should know when preparing for a new tattoo?

 There is.
-And while it might not always be as crucial as the care you take after getting your tattoo, smart pre-tattoo preparation can still make a big difference.
+While it might not always be as crucial as the care you take after getting your tattoo, smart pre-tattoo preparation can still make a big difference.

 In this article, we put together the most important steps you should take and things you should consider before stepping into the tattoo parlor.

 How healthy your skin is can affect how it reacts to being tattooed, as well.
-So, it makes sense to take whatever steps you can to make sure your skin is in good shape before you get tattooed.
+For this reason, it makes sense to take whatever steps you can to ensure your skin is in good shape before you get tattooed.

 How To Prepare For A Tattoo